equinor/ert/CONTRIBUTING.md

 ## Ground Rules

-1. We use Black code formatting
+1. Automatic code formatting is applied via pre-commit hooks.
+You can see how to set that up [here](https://pre-commit.com/).
 1. All code must be testable and unit tested.

 ## Commits